ruihanzhao/ios-decal-proj4/README.md

   - Ruihan Zhao
   - David Kong

+## Credits
+  - FacebookSDK for importing users' accounts and friend networks

 ## Purpose
   Library Friend Finder is an app that helps Berkeley students find their friends in the library.